Asteroid hunter and interviewer of inspirational astronomers

 You named more than twenty asteroids.
 Thanks to your proposals, today we have minor planets like Nové Zámky, Kolonica, Demitra, Popluhár, or Tatarka.
 In addition to them, between amongst asteroids’ names, there is your wife and daughter, there are well-known and lesser-known astronomers, or a couple of French singers.
 The reason for each choice can be different.
 Why did you finally choose these ones?

 Each name has a different reason why I chose it.
 I will mention one for all.
 I named one of my discoveries after the Slovak physicist Rudolf Hajossy.
 I am his former student and I still remember his reassurance of the students on the corrective exams in physics:

 "Not everyone has to be a successful physicist.
 There are other professions.
 Each requires different talents.
 For example, the one-legged does not have much hope for Olympic gold in the high jump, but that does not mean that he could not be excellent in another field.
 You just have to find it.”

-I did not become a professional physicist or astronomer, but his advice stuck in my memory and I finally found my field, even after many years of searching.
+I did not become a professional physicist or astr er, but his advice stuck in my memory and I finally found my field, even after years of searching.

 In addition, you were the initiator of several asteroidal namings, although they weren’t your discoveries ...

 When I focused on Czechoslovak comets and their discoverers for my website, I also worked on Zdeňka Vávrová.
 She was a collaborator of Antonín Mrkos at Kleť Obserrvatory, and in the course of 20 years she discovered almost 80 asteroids, and she also has one comet in her ‘account‘.
 She had many unnamed discoveries, and when I met her, I suggested that I could help to communicate with her proposals.
 At the same time, I recommended a few people who would deserve to have an asteroid named after them.
 So I mentioned Miloslav Druckmüller, Petr Horálek, Martin Mašek, and also Miro Žbirka.